Ma3Route/node-ss-interface/README.md

         201                 213                 215
 ```

-This makes it favorable for applications using time-sensitive data items,
+This makes it favorable for applications:

+* using time-sensitive, unique data items,
-with such sequentially-generated IDs and an acceptance of missing items.
+* with such sequentially-generated IDs,
+* have an acceptance of missing items, and
+* require the ability to insert items in any position in the set, while
+  retaining order

 For such applications, the identifiers increment with time.
 This also
 implies that a request is made with the parameters **id** and a boolean value
 **x** called 'newer'.
 If 'newer' is true, the request returns items in the range